-The macro-level implications of the Black Death for European economic development have been an object of inquiry for many years.
-Economic historians have argued that the Black Death led to the end of the Middle Age's so-called Malthusian trap, generating a shift from subsistence agriculture to a mode of economic production characterized by greater urbanization, increasing manufacturing capacity, technological development, and sustained economic growth (Herlihy, 1997; Postan, 1966; Voigtländer and Voth, 2013).
+The macro-level implications of the Black Death for economic development have been an object of inquiry for many years.
+Economic historians have argued that the Black Death led to the end of the Middle Age's so-called Malthusian trap, generating a shift from subsistence agriculture to economic production characterized by greater urbanization, increasing manufacturing capacity, technological development, and sustained growth (Herlihy, 1997; Postan, 1966; Voigtländer and Voth, 2013).
 These changes made possible the fiscal infrastructure necessary to support standing armies and create nation-states (North and Thomas, 1973).
-Given its epochal importance for economic and political organization, the Black Death is widely considered to have produced one of the most important critical junctures in modern history.
+Given its epochal importance for economic organization, the Black Death is widely considered to have produced one of the most important critical junctures in recorded history.
 Indeed, it is thought to be the starting point for what ultimately became large divergences in development between Western and Eastern Europe (Acemoglu and Robinson, 2012) as well as Western Europe and China (Voigtländer and Voth, 2013).

-Due to the pioneering data collection effort of Christakos, Olea, Serre, Wang and Yu (2005), the local-level consequences of the Black Death have also recently become an object of scholarly inquiry.
-Researchers have traced out the long-run consequences of Black Death intensity for city growth (Jedwab, Johnson and Koyama, 2019b), the timing of the demographic transition (Siuda and Sunde, 2017), and the persecution of religious minorities (Finley and Koyama, 2018; Jedwab, Johnson and Koyama, 2019a).
+Due to the pioneering data collection effort of Christakos, Olea, Serre, Wang and Yu (2005), the Black Death's local-level consequences have also recently become an object of scholarly inquiry.
+Researchers have traced out the long-run consequences of Black Death intensity for city growth (Jedwab, Johnson and Koyama, 2019b), the timing of the demographic transition (Siuda and Sunde, 2019), and the persecution of religious minorities (Finley and Koyama, 2018; Jedwab, Johnson and Koyama, 2019a).
 Others have examined the impact of plague shocks more generally on public goods institutions that shape the accumulation of human capital (Dittmar and Meisenzahl, 2019).
-These important advances notwithstanding, the local-level consequences of the Black Death for political organization and behavior have yet to receive empirical scrutiny.
+These important advances notwithstanding, the Black Death's local-level consequences for political organization and behavior have yet to receive empirical scrutiny.

 This is consistent with a general pattern of neglect within the discipline of political science.
-In spite of the Black Death's prominent place in accounts of long-term economic development, it receives remarkably short shrift in treatments of the development of political representation and mass political behavior.
+Despite the Black Death's prominent place in accounts of long-term economic development, it receives remarkably short shrift in treatments of the development of political representation and mass political behavior.
 For instance, the canonical investigation by Moore (1966) into the social origins of political regimes offers only a single passing reference to the Black Death (for the case of England); the foundational study by Rokkan (1970) of the origins of party politics in Europe ignores it entirely.
-The classic political histories of European state formation are similarly neglectful of the Black Death: Strayer (1973)
+The classic political histories of European state formation are similarly neglectful of the Black Death: Strayer (1973) and Tilly (1990) only mention it off-hand in general discussions of war and city growth.
+There are exceptions: Peters (2018) studies the consequences of credit market access for patterns of labor coercion in the aftermath of the Black Death.
+Yet consistent with earlier scholarship (Blum, 1957; Brenner, 1976), this work treats the Black Death as a uniform shock, concentrating its analyses on differences in initial conditions instead of the variegated impact of the disease.